minus5/examples-services/README.md

 ### REST: second attempt

 `App` initiates the cycle every second with hope that there is some new data available on `Sensor`.
 If the data is unevenly distributed through time (it almost always is) it could emit ten events in one second and than have a period of silence several minutes long.
-It would be much better to push the data from `Sensor` to `App` the second it becomes available.
+It would be much better to push the data from `Sensor` to `App` the moment it becomes available.

 For that purpose we might try to rearrange the layout to allow `Sensor` to initiate the process.
 In that case the workflow might look like this: